Twins vs. Orioles Player Props Betting Odds

-Sportsbooks have listed player props for Adley Rutschman, Carlos Correa and others when the Baltimore Orioles host the Minnesota Twins at Oriole Park at Camden Yards on Friday at 7:05 PM ET.
+You can find player prop bet odds for Adley Rutschman, Carlos Correa and other players on the Baltimore Orioles and Minnesota Twins heading into their matchup at 4:05 PM ET on Saturday at Oriole Park at Camden Yards.

 Bet on this matchup or its props with BetMGM!